docutils/docutils/sandbox/cliechti/aafigure/README.txt

 - ``:line_format: <str>`` choose backend/output format: 'svg', 'png', all
   bitmap formats that PIL supports can be used but only few make sense.
-Line drawings have a good compression and better qualify when saved as PNG rather than a JPEG.
+Line drawings have a good compression and better quality when saved as PNG rather than a JPEG.
 The best quality will be achieved with SVG, tough not all browsers support this vector image format at this time.